-The Mosae Forum shopping area (2007) is a recent development of to project developer 3W and forms a passage way to the centre of Maastricht by the creation of a new shopping and residential area.
+The Mosae Forum shopping area (2007) is a recent development of project developer 3W and forms a passage way to the centre of Maastricht by the creation of a new shopping and residential area.
 The development was based on three important principles.
 (1) Expansion of the core shopping area with both large, crowd-drawing shops and small specialists, (2) restyling of the banks of the river Meuse and (3) a new workplace for the Maastricht municipal officials (Arcadis, 2012).
-The shopping centre consists of two parts.
+The shopping center consists of two parts.
 The southern part, designed by architect Bruno Albert of Liege, is partly integrated with the existing buildings.
-The northern building part was designed by Architect Jo Coenen & Co.
-Information provided by the Locatus Explorer shows that Mosae Forum is a fairly low traffic location (appendix E).
-Based on the this traffic, Locatus rated Mosae Forum as a B2 location.
-The fairly low traffic is explainable because Mosae Forum is located at the edge of the inner shopping centre of Maastricht.
+The northern building part, designed by Architect Jo Coenen & Co.
+Mosae Forum is described as a contemporary shopping location.
+Information provided by the Locatus Explorer shows that the Mosae Forum is a fairly low traffic location (Appendix E2).
+Based on this traffic Locatus rated the Mosae Forum as a B2 location (Appendix E3).
+This is explainable because the Mosae Forum is located at the edge of the inner shopping centre of Maastricht.